Franklin (Frank) Warsh MD MPH

 I've been there - twice - and lived to tell the tale.

 I left clinical practice for the second time at the age of 42, anticipating it would be temporary but now certain it won't.
-I now keep my foot in medicine's door as an Investigating Coroner, writer/blogger, and podcaster.
+I now keep my foot in medicine's door as an Coroner, author, blogger, and sometime podcaster.
 What can I say?
 Sometimes the call to enter medicine might just be a wrong number.

 I now live in London, Ontario with my wife, two children, and rather malodorous pets.
 When I can steal time from the laundry, the lawn, and the laptop, I persevere in the quest to bake a patisserie-quality macaron.
 It's an arduous quest indeed.